 Resource Wende

-During many decades there has been a firm belief in large parts of the world that economic growth brings an end to poverty and will realise welfare for all humans.
+During many decades there has been a firm belief in large parts of the world that economic growth brings an end to poverty and will realize welfare for all humans.
 This belief has prevailed despite signals that indicate there are limits to growth, as already highlighted in the famous Club of Rome report Limits to Growth 50 years ago and recently in a personal and anxious message received from one of the writers Dennis Meadows in april 2023.

 Resource Wende Coalition